andyt530/az2tf/README.md

 # az2tf

-### *A newer version of this tool written in Python is now available aupporting Terraform v0.12 anb elso enabling execution from an Azure runbook as well as the command line   https://github.com/andyt530/py-az2tf .*
+### *A newer version of this tool written in Python is now available supporting terraform v0.12.
+It elso enables execution from an Azure runbook as well as the command line   https://github.com/andyt530/py-az2tf .*

 ###  Development of this (bash shell) version is now stopped in favour of the new version